coderockrdev/isa-xingu-rocket-chat/README.md

 - Rocket chat Module:
   - Install the module in your modules folder.
-  - if you have not done so allready, setup Rocket chat.   (out of scope for this readme, check out [Rocket.chat](https://rocket.chat) for instructions on how to setup rocketchat.)
+  - if you have not done so already, setup Rocket chat.   (out of scope for this readme, check out [Rocket.chat](https://rocket.chat) for instructions on how to setup rocketchat.)
 - Livechat Module: